IMF and regulators set out roadmap to contain crypto risks

-LONDON, (Reuters) – Global financial regulators and the International Monetary Fund this week set out a roadmap to coordinate measures that stop cryptoassets from undermining macroeconomic and financial stability.
+Global financial regulators and the International Monetary Fund on Thursday set out a roadmap to coordinate measures that stop cryptoassets from undermining macroeconomic and financial stability.

 Such risks are exacerbated by noncompliance with existing laws in some instances, the G20’s risk watchdog, the Financial Stability Board, and the IMF said in a paper.